Braniff International Airways: Concorde SST

-In spite of the service's less than stellar performance, the cost to Braniff was negligible thanks mainly to the agreements that Braniff negotiated with both British Airways and Air France.
+In spite of the service's less-than-stellar performance, the cost to Braniff was negligible thanks mainly to the agreements that Braniff negotiated with both British Airways and Air France.
 Braniff was fully reimbursed for any losses incurred as a result of the interchange agreement.
 All three carriers entered into the agreement for the purpose of promotion of Concorde in the United States and around the world.
 This key premise was highly successful.
-British Airways became concerned at the unprofitable stance that Concorde had taken and as a result of the Braniff interchange critical studies were begun to determine how to make Concorde profitable.
-The results of these studies found that Concorde must be marketed as an ultra luxury travel experience.
-Implementation of this program turned the Concorde program into a profitable as well as prestigious venture.
+British Airways became concerned at the unprofitable stance that Concorde had taken and as a result of the Braniff interchange, critical studies were begun to determine how to make Concorde profitable.
+The results of these studies found that Concorde must be marketed as an ultra-luxury travel experience.
+Implementation of this program turned the Concorde program into a profitable, as well as prestigious, venture.

 Braniff issued select promotional materials and postcards that presented a Concorde with orange cheat line that began at the tip of nose and continued to the end of tail, white BI logo (designed by Alexander Girard as part of "End of the Plain Plane" campaign in 1965) against orange vertical stabilizer, and 1978 Braniff Ultra Font for "Braniff" below the cheat line.
 The font was part of Braniff's updated 1978 Ultra livery that removed "INTERNATIONAL" from the name only on Boeing 727 and McDonnell Douglas DC-8-62 aircraft.
-Braniff's Boeing 747 aircraft continued to carry the "Braniff International" titles in the 1969 Harper and George International Font.
-However, unlike Singapore Airline's Concorde, none of the Braniff Interchange Concordes were impressed with Braniff livery.
+Braniff's Boeing 747 aircraft continued to carry the "Braniff International" titles in the 1969 Harper and George International font.
+However, unlike Singapore Airline's Concorde, none of the Braniff Interchange Concordes was impressed with Braniff livery.